What is Embedded Business Intelligence (EBI) – Steps & Tools

 With embedded BI, you can also automate your workflow.

-When you have data visualization and data analytics tools embedded within your business applications, you can use them to generate reports or take action based on data automatically.
+When data visualization and analytics solutions are embedded within your business applications, you can use them automatically to generate reports or take action based on data.

 For example, you can use embedded BI to automatically generate a report when a sales goal is met or send an alert when inventory levels are low.